sayantanHack/CS50/README.md

 Hopefully those exclamation points make the math more exciting.

 So, computing this check digit’s not hard, but it does get a bit tedious by hand.
 Let’s write a program.

+## CAESAR CIPHER
+  This is an code for encrypt data or any plain text file.This ecrypt the plain text into cipher text , according to the key .
+  <br> Now the Key is the number you have to enter through Command Line Arguement .
+Use the code in CLI .This will entrypt the text entered by the user.